Dolvondo/csharpclass1/Notes.md

 constructor - is the same name as the class and is called when the class is run.
 When it loads into your RAM the constructor runs.
 Common in javascript.
     - Runs before programs run
-    - Building things the class needs to run
+    - Building things the class needs to run bool - yes or no?
+True or false? length - counts the amount of arrays in a variable.
+Starting with number 1.

 Strategies -
 --- Classes are objects that can store/(give away) attributes, which variables can ask for and assign themselves a default attribute.
 Another file will be for actually setting the proper